 The Great St. Bernard Pass between Switzerland and Italy is the highest point of the Via Francigena at 2469 metres!
 In spite of the altitude, the path to reach the top in summer is quite pleasant.
 However, the situation is very different in winter.
 The average snowfall per season on the Great St. Bernard Pass is 11 metres!
 In fact, in winter, several places are dangerous starting already from Martigny because of the snow that can cover the path and make it very slippery.
-And of course because of the risk of avalanches.
+And of course also because of the risk of avalanches.
 Here are 8 tips for crossing the Great St Bernard Pass in winter:

 4. It goes without saying, but make sure to bring warm clothes and all the necessary equipment to withstand the cold temperatures.
 The thermometer hardly ever goes above 0° on the pass in winter.